 This essentially sets up my preferred trades.
 My broad view tends to be in place for periods of several months to years.

 I use technical and behavioural analysis to derive the timing and level of entry, always setting a stop loss at the time of entry.
 I typically find I am most comfortable entering trades that have around a 1 to 1.5% stop-loss.
-However, in the last year, the FX market has become more erratic, particularly around key events.
+However, since 2016, the FX market has become more erratic, particularly around key events.
 This has made it necessary to operate with wider stop losses and continually assess conditions keeping a more fluid risk management approach.

 I frequently do not set a take profit at the outset of a trade.
 Sometimes I place a take profit order a considerable distance from the current spot level on the basis that if it stretches that far in one session, the market is likely to snap-back.
 I move my stop closer to market in a winning trade after I see a new technical level to work with.
 If I think a trade is mature, I will move my stop loss closer to market.